Import.io vs General Web Scraping tool:

 “Generic web scraping tools” (including no-code scrapers, browser automators, open-source frameworks, and lightweight APIs) can be used to extract data.
 Still, enterprises typically struggle with operating them at scale, including website changes, anti-bot measures, monitoring, QA, delivery SLAs, and governance.

-Managed, governed data vs tools, scripts, and proxies
+Production-grade platform vs tools, scripts, and proxies

-Import.io: managed pipeline ownership (optional)
+Import.io: self-service platform, with managed pipeline ownership when you want it

 • Extractor design & maintenance as sites change